Which program is right for you? How Kolmac helps you choose

 The level of disruption to your life

-Level of care at Kolmac
+Levels of care at Kolmac

 A clinician makes the final call

-The final decision on level of care is based on our intake evaluation.
-Only a licensed clinician can diagnose a substance use disorder or a mental health condition, identify it as mild, moderate, or severe, and provide a clinical recommendation for the right program.
-The guidance above is a starting point, not a diagnosis.
+The final decision on the level of care is based on our intake evaluation, which is how we help you determine which program is right for you.
+Only a licensed clinician can diagnose a substance use disorder or a mental health condition, identify it as mild or severe, and provide a clinical recommendation for the right program.